birgire/geo-query/README.md

 Activate the plugin and you can use the `geo_query` parameter in all your `WP_Query` queries.

+Few examples are here below, e.g. for the Rest API.

 ### Installation

 Upload the plugin to the plugin folder and activate it.